ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/previews/deliciously-ella-with-friends-book.markdown

   \ a delicious meal thanks to Ella.</p>"
 entry-title: "Win Deliciously Ella With Friends book"
 entry-content: "Enter the draw to Win Deliciously Ella With Friends book\r\nby completing\
-  \ the form below before 23:59 on 20th of September 2018."
+  \ the form below before 23:59 on 7th of November 2018."
 has-winner: false
 prize-description: "Deliciously Ella With Friends book"
 special-conditions: "Multiple entries are allowed up to one every day."